hardbyte/python-can/doc/bus.rst

 ---

 The :class:`~can.Bus` class, as the name suggests, provides an abstraction of a CAN bus.
 The bus provides a wrapper around a physical or virtual CAN Bus.

+Filtering
+'''''''''

-Where the interface supports it, message filtering is carried out for each bus.
+Message filtering can be set up for each bus.
+Where the interface supports it, this is carried out in the hardware or kernel layer - not in Python.

 API